Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 First of all, look closely at the fabric.

-The natural silk has a shine subtle and shimmering from its manufacturing process.
+Natural silk has a subtle, shimmering sheen that comes from its manufacturing process.

-The imitations syntheticon the other hand, often have a brighter sheen artificialwhich can appear less natural.
+Synthetic imitations, on the other hand, often have a more artificial sheen, which can appear less natural.

-Real silk offers different colored reflections depending on the light, whereas synthetic will only show a white reflection.
+Real silk offers different color reflections depending on the light, whereas synthetic will only show a white sheen.

-Next, feel real silk to the touch: it is light, delicatevery sweet and silky.
+Next, feel real silk to the touch: it's light, delicate, very soft and silky.

-Visit imitations at polyester or viscose can give a rougher or more textured feel. synthetic to the touch.
+Polyester or viscose imitations may feel rougher or more synthetic to the touch.

 3 - The price of real silk

 The main reason for this is the complexity of the manufacturing process.
 Natural silk is produced by silkworms.
-The thread must be delicately extracted from the cocoon.
-It's a long, tedious process that comes at a cost.
+The thread must be carefully extracted from the cocoon.
+This is a long and tedious process, which comes at a cost.

 A fully factory-produced polyester satin will therefore be cheaper than a genuine silk fabric.